cortex-js/compute-engine/src/docs/README.md

 ## Syntax and Symbol Dictionaries

-The MathJSON format is independent of any source or target language (Latex, MathASCII, etc...) or of any specific interpretation of the symbols used in a MathJSON expression (`"Pi"`, `"Sin"`, etc...).
+The <a href ="/guides/math-json-format/">MathJSON format</a> is independent of any source or target language (Latex, MathASCII, etc...) or of any specific interpretation of the symbols used in a MathJSON expression (`"Pi"`, `"Sin"`, etc...).